Frequently Asked Questions about Charter Schools & Enrollment

 What types of students attend charter schools?

-The approximately 95,000 students who attend New York City's charter schools come from all backgrounds and ethnicities, and include a higher percentage of Hispanic or African American students than traditional New York City district schools.
-During the 2015-16 school year, there are 92% Hispanic or African American students in New York City's charter schools.
+The approximately 106,600 students who attend New York City's charter schools come from all backgrounds and ethnicities, and include a higher percentage of Hispanic or African American students than traditional New York City district schools.
+In the 2016-17 school year, there are more than 90% Hispanic or African American students in New York City's charter schools.
 This is in part because charter schools are mostly located in areas in which a large number of Latino and African American students live.

-Charter schools provide educational opportunities for families at all income levels; 77% of NYC charter school students are eligible for free or reduced-price lunch.
+Charter schools provide educational opportunities for families at all income levels; nearly 80% of NYC charter school students are eligible for free or reduced-price lunch.

 Do charter schools charge tuition?